newjersey/navigator-content/src/roadmaps/tasks/register-consumer-affairs.md

 >**Once completed, you will have:**
 >
 >- A New Jersey Home Improvement Contractor (NJHIC) number
->- Official paper registration received by mail (also known as a registration card)
+>- An official paper registration received by mail (also known as a registration card)

 >**What if I don't complete this form?**
 >